-The Life Now activities stand like a light-house in the middle of the stormy period of life with cancer, providing direction and support.
+The Life Now activities stand like a lighthouse in the middle of the stormy period of life with cancer, providing direction and support.
 Many thanks to everybody who makes that possible.

 Life Now Exercise